XP-NETWORK/contract-interfaces/README.md

 ## 2. Deploying the Original chain Contract

-To deploy the SC on the chain of departure run the following command in the terminal from the root folder of the contract-interfaces project.
+To deploy the SC on the chain of departure, run the following command in the terminal from the root folder of the contract-interfaces project.
 ```
 npx hardhat run dist/scripts/deploy_original.js --network <your chain name>
 ```

 ## 3. Deploying the Target Contract

-To deploy the SC on the chain of destination run the following command in the terminal from the root folder of the contract-interfaces project.
+To deploy the SC on the destination chain, run the following command in the terminal from the root folder of the contract-interfaces project.
 ```
 npx hardhat run dist/scripts/deploy_target.js --network <your chain name>
 ```